SillyTavern/SillyTavern-Docs/Usage/API Connections/Scale.md

 # Scale

-Scale is an easy way to access GPT-4 and other LLMs through deployed "apps" which act like API endpoints.
+Scale is an easy way to access GPT-4 and other LLMs through deployed "apps" that act like API endpoints.

 Currently, Scale doesn't support token streaming and configuring parameters like temperature through SillyTavern's UI.